-The Psy.D. program encourages each student to develop a unique professional identity consistent with his or her own values, style and philosophy.
-The program promotes the integration of theoretical and empirical literature in all types of professional decision-making.
-Students are encouraged to investigate varying theoretical models, interact with diverse role models, and gain supervised experience in a broad range of models throughout their professional development.
+The Psy.D. program is committed to a professional development model of training in which each student is encouraged to develop a unique professional identity consistent with the individual's own values, style, and philosophy.
+Within this framework, the program promotes the integration of theoretical and empirical literature in all types of professional decision-making.
+Investigation of varying theoretical models, interaction with diverse role models within the profession, and supervised experience in a broad range of models are encouraged.